 The two reactionary waves colliding cause some boogie water.
 Make sure to get that core engaged and plant some powerful strokes to stay within your line.

 As you approach the drop before the big eddy on river left, you should line up for the middle.
 The chutes were made for kayakers and tubers.
 The course was channelized in the center to allow navigation at very low flows.
 Kayaks slide over the concrete that forms the sides of the drops in the chute.
 Your fins don’t!

 By now you should be really cruising.
 While it is normally fun to take a lap in the big eddy on the left, we are on a race board so we are going to not stop and keep on paddling.
 The remaining drops at this water level are mostly washed out.
 Make sure to engage your core through your heels in the boogie water, keeping your paddle cadence up.
 The nice stiff rocker to the Hala Nass allows you to make small adjustments, so make sure to keep your board pointed downstream.
 Try to sneak in some extra momentum by pumping the backside of the waves.

-The river isn’t always bank full down there and it is a great place for beginners to learn great skills.
+This river is a great place for beginners to learn great skills.
 Try starting further down on the course and slowly working your way up as you get more comfortable.
 Reach out to the friendly folks at Confluence Kayaks which is right there next to the park for lessons, gear rentals, or to get your own Hala Nass.